Curriculum Overview

 Wells Park School recognises that ‘enquiry’ can be instrumental to good learning in RE as referenced in recent Ofsted RE subject reports, and we aim to help pupils develop skills to enquire independently.
 Pupils should be given time to generate pertinent questions where appropriate and teachers of RE should ensure that the atmosphere in an RE session is conducive to question raising and reflective thought whenever appropriate.

 We appreciate the positive impact that local communities and local faith communities can have on pupils’ experiences in RE.
 Wells Park School caters for this by having a visit to a place of worship in each year group/key stage, and inviting visitors from faith communities into RE lessons.
+A wide range of imaginative teaching methods and pupil groupings are used to enable effective RE sessions.

 It is vitally important that teachers demonstrate respectful attitudes towards all faiths, modelling the attitudes and responses we would expect from our pupils.